 - Undertaking a full time course of education where the course lasts for at least one academic or calendar year.

-- Required to study for at least 21 hours per week for 24 weeks at a prescribed educational establishment, e.g. a university or college of further education.
+- Required to study for at least 21 hours per week for 24 weeks in each academic or calendar year (as the case may be) at a prescribed educational establishment, e.g. a university or college of further education.

 - Under the age of 20 years and remains in further education.
 The course must last for at least 3 months during which the student is required to study for more than 12 hours per week.

 - A practising foreign language assistant who is registered with the Central Bureau for Educational Visits and Exchange.

 - A student nurse undertaking a project 2000 course.